taosdata/tdengine-idp-docs/docs/04-get-started/03-get-started-installer.md

    tda:
      default-connection:
        enable: true
-       auth-type: UserPassword # can be set to UerPassword or Token
+       auth-type: UserPassword # can be set to UserPassword or Token
        url: http://192.168.1.100:6041
        username: root
        password: taosdata